18 Creative Wrapping Ideas for Homemade Food Gifts

 A homemade food gift created in the kitchen is truly a joy to give or receive.
 From snack mixes and candies to mini Bundt cakes and more, homemade food gifts deliver a taste of the holidays.
-Dress up your beautiful work with these food gift wrapping ideas.
+Dress up your beautiful work with these ideas for packaging edible gifts.

 Gift-Wrapped Oatmeal Canister

 Give your leftover oatmeal container another life!
-Reuse and decorate it with cute Christmas wrapping paper and a thin, curled ribbon bow.
+Reuse and decorate it with cute Christmas wrapping paper (like this gingerbread house paper from Etsy) and a thin, curled ribbon bow.
 (Tip: to curl ribbon, slide one scissor blade down a cut piece of ribbon.
 The ribbon should bounce into a curl once you reach the end of the ribbon strand.)
-Tuck a sweet surprise, like these fudgy, four-ingredient cookies, inside.
+Tuck a sweet surprise, like these fudgy four-ingredient cookies, inside.

 Twine-Wrapped Parchment Paper

-Put parchment paper to good use with this food gift packaging idea.
-Carefully wrap your favorite Christmas fudge inside a DIY parchment paper wrapping paper.
+Put parchment paper to good use with this idea for packaging edible gifts: Carefully wrap your favorite Christmas fudge inside a DIY parchment paper wrapping paper.
 Complete the rustic look by tying a twine ribbon adorned with a cheery candy cane.

 Tissue Paper-Filled Cookie Tin